 VA Guideline for Farm Residences – VA Home Loan Acreage Limit

 First of all, VA loans are for residential purposes and not for business loans.
-But, VA farm loans allow Veterans to use their Loan Guaranty benefit to purchase a farm on which there is a farm residence.
+But, VA farm loans allow Veterans to use their VA eligibility to purchase a farm on which there is a farm residence.
 In other words, it must be a primary residence.
 Most importantly, VA does not set a limit on the number of acres which the property may have.

 Are you running into an issue with lenders stating a VA home loan acreage limit?
 Maybe you’re a lender looking to help a Veteran by referring them?
 Call us!
 Also check out our other informative articles about obtaining a VA home loan.
 Our goal is to provide as much education as possible and make your home ownership dreams come true!

 Country Homes Near Me